garris/ember-backstop/README.md

 Tests should pass now.

+### View the most recent BackstopJS test report
 You can always view the last test run report by running `ember backstop-report` in another window.

+### Approving changes
+Anytime you want to promote a changed test to the new reference file, run `ember backstop-approve`.
+This command also takes an optional `filter` parameter e.g. `ember backstop-approve --filter=testFilenameAsRegExString`

+### More Info
-See http://backstopjs.org for documentation on BackstopJS -- but keep in mind -- the ember-backstop addon is an *implementation* of BackstopJS -- some configuration options may not be supported in this implementation.
+See http://backstopjs.org for documentation on BackstopJS -- but keep in mind -- for this implementation all DOM interactions should probably be done in your Ember test -- and not the BackstopJS config.

+### Issues
 Questions?
-Post an issue!  https://github.com/garris/ember-backstop/issues
+Post an issue, propose a feature or just say Hi!  https://github.com/garris/ember-backstop/issues

 Contributing